 How to conduct your employee survey

 - Share key findings.
 Perhaps the most critical part of conducting an effective survey is what happens after it’s completed.
 “Sharing key findings of the survey in a timely fashion is critical for future survey engagement,” said Stites.
-“Better yet, involving employees in the action planning to address survey findings helps build engagement and facilitates change management as employees will feel that they are part of the solution.”
+“Better yet, involving employees in the action planning to address survey findings helps build engagement and facilitates change management, as employees will feel that they are part of the solution.”

-Engagement Multiplier created a six-step process for employers to conduct effective surveys:
+Engagement Multiplier created a six-step process to maximize the effectiveness of employee surveys:

-- Share the results and key themes of the survey with your employees.
+- Explain results and themes.
+Share the results and key themes of the survey with your employees.

-- Pick three things from the survey results for which you will be able to show measurable progress over a reasonable period and communicate those three things to the team.
+- Select action items.
+Pick three elements from the survey results for which you can show measurable progress over a reasonable period, and communicate those three things to the team.
 This step may involve setting key performance indicators (KPIs).

 - Institute improvements.
 Focus on improving those three things, and keep the team updated on progress.

 - Assess the impact of changes.
-Provide an end-of-quarter report, prior to re-surveying the team, to gather feedback on the impact of the changes.
+Provide an end-of-quarter report before resurveying the team to gather feedback on the impact of the changes.

 Importance of employee surveys